-Candidates must also consult the Clinical Psychology Handbook for admission criteria and information on planning courses.
-The Director of Clinical Training and the Head of Department will determine whether the candidate has completed an appropriate set of 300 and 400-level courses (which if taken at Canterbury would be part of BSC(Hons), BA(Hons), Part I MSC, or Part I MA in Psychology.)
-The Handbook also provides information on recommended courses of study at both the undergraduate and the 400-level that precede complete the PhD by the end of the internship training.
-If approval is not given then a candidate must demonstrate satisfactory progress on the PhD before concurrent enrolment in the internship is approved.
+- Candidates must also consult the Clinical Psychology Handbook for admission criteria and information on planning courses.
+The Director of Clinical Training and the Head of Department will determine whether the candidate has completed an appropriate set of 300 and 400-level courses (which if taken at Canterbury would be part of BSc(Hons), BA(Hons), Part I MSc, or Part 1 MA in Psychology.)
+The Handbook also provides information on recommended courses of study at both the undergraduate and the 400-level that precede completion of a Masters or PhD. - 2.
+Application for admission must be made by 30 September in the previous year. - 3.
+As provided for in Regulation 3 above, concurrent enrolment in PhD and the internship will only be approved if it is expected that the candidate will complete the PhD by the end of the internship training.
+If approval is not given then a candidate must demonstrate satisfactory progress on the PhD before concurrent enrolment in the internship is approved. - 4.
+Candidates who have - (a) been credited with PSYCH 670, or PSYCH 671 and PSYCH 672, and PSYCH 428 Forensic Pathology, and - (b) completed requirements for an MA or MSc or PhD in Psychology with a thesis on a topic approved by the Head of Department as relevant to criminal justice, and - (c) completed 300 hours work in a criminal justice setting,shall receive a Certificate in Criminal Justice Psychology.